Sie verwenden einen veralteten Browser!Um zukunftsfähig zu sein, wurde unsere Webseite für die neuesten Technologien entwickelt.

 You can enrol via an online portal (in German).
 The application deadline is 31 March for the summer semester and 30 September for the winter semester (however, we strongly recommend an early application so that the individual study plan can be prepared in time for the start of lectures).

-For the subjects Physical Education, English, Design Pedagogy/Art and Design, and Music, an aptitude test must be taken or an equivalent performance must be recognised by the representative of the relevant subject. .
+For the subjects Physical Education, Design Pedagogy/Art and Design, and Music, an aptitude test must be taken or an equivalent performance must be recognised by the representative of the relevant subject. .
 The assessment tests take place on fixed dates, which are published on the website of the subject.

 Please note: There is no selective admission policy for the adaptation period.
 This means that all applicants who meet the requirements and apply properly will be granted a place.